claceio/docs/content/_index.md

 </div>

 <h2>What is Clace?</h2>
 Clace is an Apache-2.0 licensed project building a platform to easily develop and deploy self-hosted web applications.
-Clace securely runs multiple <a href="https://hypermedia.systems/hypermedia-reintroduction/">Hypermedia driven</a> web applications on a single Clace server installation, providing a GitOps approach for applying app code updates.
+Clace securely runs multiple <a href="https://hypermedia.systems/hypermedia-reintroduction/">Hypermedia driven</a> web applications on a single Clace server installation, providing a GitOps approach for changes.

 <br>
 <h2>Who is it for?</h2>